tegola-hubs/tegola-hubs.github.com/allanton/index.md

 to the [community broadband meeting] at Sabhal Mòr Ostaig to see how other communities had organised their finances.
-In particular she modified the "users agreement" form from [Hebnet] to define the roles and responsibilities of Allanton Rural Broadband (as is called) and its participants.
+In particular she modified the "users agreement" form from [Hebnet] to define the roles and responsibilities of Allanton Rural Broadband (as the organisation is called) and its participants.
 There is also an agreement with Coltness Memorial Church.

 During the trial period of the installation [HUBS] lent the community some wireless equipment.
 This was important while we were experimenting with various configurations; it also meant that no-one in the community was out of pocket in the initial phases.
 The project has otherwise been entirely self-funded.
 Each participant contributes £40.00 to cover he installation at the church and £10.00 per month to cover the cost of the Virgin connection and electricity use at the Church.
 Participants are responsible for the costs and installation of